xl33zy/tasks/README.md

 How solved - through recursion and comparing each element of array with the minimum.
 Problem 2 - You are given a number “n” and an array of “n” elements, write the function that returns average of them.
-How solved - through recursion and finding sum of all elements and dividing to the count of them Problem 3 -
+How solved - through recursion and finding sum of all elements and dividing to the count of them.
-How solved -
+Problem 3 - You are given a number “n”, write the function for checking whether“n” is prime.
+How solved - through checking all the criterias for number to be prime.
+For example, 1 and all numbers less than 1 are not prime
 Problem 4 -
 How solved -
 Problem 5 -